 Parkinson’s signs and symptoms may include:

 - Tremor – A tremor, or shaking, usually begins in a limb, most often through your hand or fingers.
 You may find yourself rubbing your thumb and forefinger back and forth, also generally known as a pill-rolling tremor.
-Some of us may also find their hand may tremble when it’s at rest.
+Some of us may also find our hand may tremble when it’s at rest.

-- Slowing down of movements – Over a period of time, Parkinson’s disease may slow down your movements, making simple tasks difficult and time-consuming for you.
+- Slowing down of movements – Over some time, Parkinson’s disease may slow down your movements, making simple tasks difficult and time-consuming for you.
 For Example – Your steps may become shorter when you walk or it may be difficult for you to get out of a chair. some may also feel like you may be dragging your feet as you try to walk on a day-to-day basis.